GeorgiDinev/file-grouper/README.md

 # file-grouper
-A simple script that can group all files in a directory and its subdirs by CREATION YEAR and copy them in a destination directory.
+A simple script that groups all files in a directory and its subdirs by CREATION YEAR and makes a copy of them in the destination directory.

 Requirements:
 Python 3 or above